Householder-Symposium/Householder-Symposium.github.io/local.md

 ### Cycling

 The area around Cornell has exceptional road cycling.
 Unfortunately, there are no good local options for renting road bikes; if you want to explore bring your own.
 We are happy to provide routes, this [website](https://sites.google.com/view/cyclingithaca/home) is a good starting point.

+## Points of interest

+### Overlooks
+For scenic views over Ithaca we recommend walking over to the Cornell University Slope; you can use [Uris Library](https://maps.app.goo.gl/r3TXGghJENGYQYAW8) as a landmark.
+Within Uris Library, the [A. D. White Library](https://exhibits.library.cornell.edu/a-d-white-library-tour) is quite nice.

+### Museums
+If you have time, we recommend a trip to the [Johnson Museum of Art](https://museum.cornell.edu/); it is a short walk from the Hotel.
+The museum has a variety of interesting collections and also features spectacular views from the upper floors.